Create or remove an app

 🏠 Workspace uninstall

-Uninstalled the app "my-app" from workspace "workspace"
+Uninstalled the app "my-app" from workspace "my-workspace"

 πŸ“š App Manifest